jim-easterbrook/python-gphoto2/README.rst

 It is built using SWIG_ to automatically generate the interface code.
 This gives direct access to nearly all the libgphoto2 functions_, but sometimes in a rather un-Pythonic manner.

-Do not attempt to install python-gphoto2 until you have successfully installed all of its dependencies_.
-The installation process compiles and links the bindings with the libgphoto2_ installed on your computer.

 Other Python bindings to libgphoto2_ are available: piggyphoto_ uses ctypes_ (included in standard Python installations) to interface to the library.
 The gphoto2 source tree includes some `Python bindings`_ which also use ctypes_.